divyam751/KFC-Clone/README.md

 Thank you for checking out the KFC Clone project!
 We hope you enjoy exploring and using this fast-food ordering platform.
 If you have any questions or feedback, please don't hesitate to reach out.

 **Note:** This project is for educational purposes and is not affiliated with KFC in any way.
-All product names, logos, and trademarks are the property of their respective owners.
+All product names, logos, and trademarks are the property of their respective owners